DevlinBridges/SP25_DS5111_cbv6gd/erd.md

-# Gainers Report: Weekly Stock Movement Analysis
+# Gainers Report: Stock Movement Analysis

 ---

 ## Overview

-This report presents a summary analysis of daily stock gainer data collected from **Yahoo Finance** and the **Wall Street Journal** over the course of a week.
-The goal is to consolidate and process this data to uncover patterns in symbol recurrence, understand the distribution of stock prices, and provide insight into the kinds of stocks that frequently appear as top gainers.
+This report presents a summary analysis of daily stock gainer data collected from **Yahoo Finance** and the **Wall Street Journal** over several weeks.
+The goal is to consolidate and process this data to uncover patterns in symbol recurrence and price behavior, and to provide insight into the kinds of stocks that frequently appear as top gainers.

-We aim to answer questions like:
+We aim to answer the question:

-- Which symbols show up repeatedly as gainers?
-- Do recurring gainers have common price behavior or volume patterns?
-- What is the general price range of stocks in the gainer lists?
+_Which stocks appear repeatedly as top gainers?_

 ---

 ## Entity-Relationship Diagram

-The ERD below outlines how the raw data is transformed into structured intermediate and final tables to support analysis.

 ```mermaid
 erDiagram